Correlation Hashing Network for Efficient Cross-Modal Retrieval: Correlation Hashing Network

-The proposed Correlation Hashing Network (CHN) is a deep architecture for supervised learning to hash, shown in Figure~\ref{fig:CHN}.
-The architecture accepts input in a pairwise form $({\bm o}_i, {\bm o}_j, s_{ij})$ and processes them through the deep representation learning and hash coding pipeline: (1) an image network with multiple convolution-pooling layers to extract good image representations, and a text network with several fully-connected layers to extract good text representations; (2) a fully-connected hashing layer to generate modality-specific compact hash codes; (3) a squared cosine loss layer for capturing both cross-modal correlation and within-modal correlation; and (4) a new cosine quantization loss for controlling the quality of the binarized hash codes.
+The Correlation Hashing Network (CHN) is a hybrid deep architecture for supervised learning to hash, as shown in Figure~\ref{fig:CHN}.
+The hybrid architecture accepts input in a pairwise form $({\bm x}_i, {\bm y}_j, s_{ij})$ and processes them through the deep representation learning and hash coding pipeline: (1) an image network with multiple convolution-pooling layers to extract good image representations, and a text network with several fully-connected layers to extract good text representations; (2) two fully-connected hashing layers to generate modality-specific compact hash codes; (3) a cosine max-margin loss for capturing cross-modal correlation; and (4) a quantization max-margin loss for controlling the quality of hash coding.